JAMK-IT/TTOW0211-221-game-development/info-project.md

 * “Lessons learned” page.
 * “Competitors” page, with an explanation as to why your team and your concept are better
 * Conceptual images

+Also make a demonstrative video about your game on Youtube!